vuejs/eslint-plugin-vue/docs/rules/index.md

 ## Removed

-- :no_entry_sign: These rules have been removed in a previous major release, after they have been deprecated for a while.
+- :no_entry: These rules have been removed in a previous major release, after they have been deprecated for a while.

 | Rule ID | Replaced by | Deprecated in version  | Removed in version |
 |:--------|:------------|:-----------------------|:-------------------|